icytin/editable-table/README.md

 Extended Features
 -----------

 1. Added the possibility to prevent edit of certain columns.
+Maybe you have a remove link or something that should be handled differently.
 For example if second and third column not should be editable, you simply initializes the table as:
 ```example
   $('#table').editableTableWidget({ editor: $('<input>'), preventColumns: [ 2, 3 ] });
 ```